rithmschool/rithm-react-exercises/10_react_router_color_factory/README.md

 # React Router Color Factory

 The goal of this exercise will be to use React Router to build an app that lets you view colors and add new colors.
-It's basically a CR app on colors.

 **User Stories**.